libreboot’s build system is named

 sudo ./build dependencies debian sudo ./build dependencies arch sudo ./build dependencies void

-Technically, any GNU+Linux distribution can be used to build libreboot.
+Technically, any Linux distribution can be used to build libreboot.
 However, you will have to write your own script for installing build dependencies.

 libreboot Make (lbmk) automatically runs all necessary commands; for example,